Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 **Regime risk**
 The risk that the conditions governing the forward commitment do not persist across time.
 The structure within which the commitment is embedded may change, degrade, or fail to maintain the conditions under which the commitment was formed.
 Regime risk arises from the instability of the coordinating framework itself.

-**Continuation risk**
+**Realisation risk**
-The risk that the participant whose future contribution is expected will not continue in a manner consistent with that expectation.
-This includes cessation, transformation, or degradation of capacity such that the forward commitment can no longer be fulfilled.
-Continuation risk arises from the uncertainty of persistence across the temporal interval.
+The risk that the expected future contribution will not materialise in a manner consistent with the expectation on which credit was extended.
+This includes non-performance, degraded performance, delayed performance, or transformation of capacity such that the forward commitment can no longer be fulfilled.
+Realisation risk arises from uncertainty over whether expected contribution can be realised across the temporal interval.

 These risks are not independent.
 They may interact, reinforce, or propagate through the structure of credit.
 A change in regime conditions may alter interpretation, which in turn affects the perceived continuation of the participant.